 Businesses are evidently finding the proposition of commercial pricing as a science very appealing.
-Many business leaders have academic backgrounds in engineering / applied sciences.
+Many business leaders have academic backgrounds in engineering or applied sciences.

 But is it really true that commercial pricing is a science?
 Is it right to equate intellectual rigour with data analysis?
 Sometimes no is the answer because commercial pricing sometimes relies less on data analysis and more on imagination, experimentation and communication.

-Commercial pricing also draws on a wealth of other disciplines, embracing ideas for cognitive science, economics, psychology, marketing, data science, math, statistics, as well as finance.
+Commercial pricing also draws on a wealth of other disciplines, embracing ideas from cognitive science, economics, psychology, marketing, data science, math, statistics, as well as finance.

-The benefits and tensions of such a wide scope can be found in daily commercial pricing practice and implementation, and are highlighted particularly in price trials, tests and experimentation or during iterative price optimisation cycles.
+You can find the benefits and tensions of such a wide scope in the daily commercial pricing practice and implementation highlighted particularly in price trials, tests and experimentation or during iterative price optimisation cycles.

 It is important to note that commercial pricing does not exist in a vacuum: market dynamics also has a role to play.
-The influence of the GFC (Global financial Crisis) on Australian manufacturing and distribution, for example, cannot be underestimated.
+The influence of the GFC (Global Financial Crisis) or COVID-19 on Australian manufacturing and distribution, for example, cannot be underestimated.

-The growing importance of customer habits and experiences in product development and marketing.
+The growing importance of customer habits, consumption and experiences.
 The ethics of artificial intelligence and data security.

-Is an experiment-based quantitative approach to commercial pricing really best for commercial businesses?
-Or does a more, human, discussion-based qualitative approach to commercial pricing and value discovery yield better results with stakeholders and customers?
+Are data and evidence always the best way to achieve complex commercial outcomes?
+Or does a more, human, discussion-based qualitative approach to commercial pricing yield better results – especially with stakeholders and customers?

 It’s important to realise that the presence of data is not sufficient proof that pricing outcomes cannot be different.
 Data is not logic.
-In fact, many of the most profitable business moves come from bucking the evidence (i.e., GE, Lego, DuPont, Apple, Google).
+In fact, many of the most profitable business pricing actions come from bucking the evidence (i.e., GE, Lego, DuPont, Apple, Google).

-Many business leaders, particularly those who apply design thinking and other user-centric approaches to innovation, recognise the importance of qualitative, observational research in understanding human behaviour.
+Many business leaders, particularly those who apply design thinking and other user-centric approaches to create innovative pricing strategies, recognise the importance of qualitative, observational research in understanding human behaviour.